He Ran All the Way: Production

-The film was Garfield's last.
-He was "greylisted" following accusations of his involvement with the Communist Party USA.
-Testifying before the House Committee on Un-American Activities (aka HUAC), he repudiated communism, denied party membership, and claimed that he did not know any members of the Communist Party during his entire time in Hollywood, "because I was not a party member or associated in any shape, way, or form."
-He testified on April 23, 1951, just two months before He Ran All the Way was scheduled to open, on June 19.
-Garfield died less than a year later, on May 21, 1952, at age 39.
+He Ran All the Way was Garfield's final film.
+He had allegedly been denied roles following accusations of his involvement with the Communist Party USA.
+Testifying before the House Committee on Un-American Activities (HUAC), he repudiated communism, denied party membership and claimed that he did not know any members of the party during his time in Hollywood "because I was not a party member or associated in any shape, way, or form".
+He testified on April 23, 1951, just two months before He Ran All the Way was scheduled to open on June 19.
+Garfield died less than one year later on May 21, 1952 at age 39.

-Dalton Trumbo had signed to write the screen adaptation of Sam Ross's novel just weeks from starting the jail term resulting from his own testimony to HUAC, in 1947.
-According to Trumbo's son, Christopher, Guy Endore did some revisions to Trumbo's script, as did director Berry.
-In a 1997 letter to the Writers Guild of America West, which was determining the restoration of credits to blacklisted members, Trumbo's widow Cleo stated that their friend and fellow writer Hugo Butler had been asked by Trumbo to ensure that the script not be altered while he was incarcerated, and Butler restored much of the original material, adding some of his own.
-The film opened in June 1951, the screenplay credited to Endore and Butler, and John Berry credited as the director.
-Just prior to the premiere, Berry and Butler were subpoenaed by HUAC, and producer Bob Roberts removed their names from advertising, first in the trade press, and then in the general press as the film circulated.
+Communist writer Dalton Trumbo, sentenced to prison time following his conviction for contempt of Congress, had signed to write the screen adaptation of Sam Ross's novel in 1947.
+According to Trumbo's son Christopher, Guy Endore revised Trumbo's script, as did director John Berry.
+In a 1997 letter to the Writers Guild of America West, which was seeking to restore credits to allegedly blacklisted members, Trumbo's widow Cleo stated that their friend and fellow writer Hugo Butler had been asked by Trumbo to ensure that the script not be altered while he was incarcerated, and Butler restored much of the original material, adding some of his own.

+When the film opened in June 1951, the screenplay was credited to Endore and Butler with John Berry credited as the director.
+Just prior to the premiere, Berry and Butler were subpoenaed by HUAC, and producer Bob Roberts removed their names from advertising, first in the trade press and then in the general press as the film circulated.

-Trumbo was paid $5,000 and five percent of the producers' profits on condition that the picture would cost no more than $400,000, with the possibility that it might cost $100,000 less than that, but he complained to Roberts that the costs had grown to about $650,000, adding, "and that came right out of my pocket."
-Variety reviewer "Bron." observed, "Production budget seems limited to insure safe returns," and predicted, "pic should do biz."
-At the end of the year, the trade paper estimated that He Ran All the Way would gross $1 million in the domestic market (i.e., USA and Canada), its threshold for reporting the "top grossers" of the year.
-Less than a month after Garfield's death in May 1952, United Artists announced it would rerelease the title, among three others, in summer of that year.
+Trumbo was paid $5,000 and five percent of the producers' profits on the condition that the film would cost no more than $400,000, with the possibility that it might cost $100,000 less than that, but he complained to Roberts that the costs had grown to about $650,000, adding, "and that came right out of my pocket".
+At the end of the year, Variety estimated that He Ran All the Way would gross $1 million in the domestic market, its threshold for reporting the top-grossing films of the year.
+Less than a month after Garfield's death in May 1952, United Artists announced the rerelease of the film, along with that of three others, in the summer of that year.